About Roaring River

 The Roaring River Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Wilkes County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Roaring River, North Carolina residents are available through the local police department and authorized providers in Wilkes County.
+Fingerprinting services for Roaring River, North Carolina residents are available through local police (where present) and authorized providers in Wilkes County.
 Services cover background checks, professional licensing, and employment screening.
 Contact the Roaring River Police Department or Wilkes County Sheriff's Office for scheduling and fees.

 Property records for Roaring River, North Carolina are maintained by the Wilkes County Tax Assessor's Office and the Wilkes County Register of Deeds.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Wilkes County, including parcels in Roaring River.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Wilkes County Register of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many North Carolina counties provide online property record searches through their county websites.
-For in-person requests, visit the Wilkes County offices at the county courthouse.
 The Wilkes County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Roaring River, North Carolina residents are available through both county and state offices.
 The North Carolina Department of Health and Human Services, Vital Records, located in Raleigh, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in North Carolina.
 Orders can be placed online, by mail, or in person.
 Locally, the Wilkes County Clerk's office issues marriage licenses and maintains marriage records for Wilkes County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.